Cresswell Shearer: Family

-Cresswell Shearer met his wife while working as a medic during World War 1 in Plymouth and had 2 sons.
+Cresswell Shearer met his wife while working as a medic during World War I in Plymouth and had two sons.

 Actress Norma Shearer was his niece.

 Published books

 Shearer, Cresswell.
-The renaissance of architecture in southern Italy; a study of Frederick II of Hohenstaufen and the Capua Triumphator archway and towers.
-Heffer: Cambridge, 1935.
+The Renaissance of Architecture in Southern Italy; A Study of Frederick II of Hohenstaufen and the Capua Triumphator Archway and Towers.
+Heffers: Cambridge, 1935.

-Scientific Papers
+Scientific papers

 A list of principal publications can be found on the Royal Society website.